nisharma85/dsp/02-editors.md

 I decided to go with PyCharm.
 I am a strong believer in researching and listenting to people's opninions and reviews.
 PyCharm seems to be one of the most popular editors oyt ehre for python which if why I chose to use it.
 One of the features that really appealed to me was the debugger.
 I also like the interface a lot.
 F9 lets you resume program; shift + enter start new line; Ctrl + Shift + F Find in path.
 You can customize the editor usinng the settings button on the main toolbar to change your project structure, set up version control, and tweak your working environment.

+UPDATE: 10/1/2015
+I started playing around with spyder a few weeks ago and it was love at first sight!
+I love love love the interface.
+I love that it has a ipython component built in along with the editor.
+I have a lot of experience working with R and STATA and thought the interfact is very smiliar to both of these.
+I can safely say that I am a convert and will exclusively be using Spyder from now on.
 ---